ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

 ### Run the ROS1 bridge

-1. In your ros1_bridge_ws ROS2 workspace, source the workspace if you haven't
+1. In your ros1_bridge_ws ROS2 workspace, source the workspace if you have not already.
     ```
     cd ~/ros1_bridge_ws
     source install/setup.bash
     ```

-1. Export the _ROS_MASTER_URI_ environment variable
+1. Export the _ROS_MASTER_URI_ environment variable.
     ```
     export ROS_MASTER_URI=http://localhost:11311
     ```

-1. Run the bridge
+1. Run the bridge.
     ```
     ros2 run ros1_bridge dynamic_bridge --bridge-all-topics
     ```

-    An alternative to the `dynamic_bridge` would be to use the `parameter_bridge` to define the topic matchings between ROS and ROS2.
-We are using `--bridge_all_topics` argument to ensure the `dynamic_bridge` will force the connnection to be made so a ROS2 terminal can view all of the ROS topics.
-A mapped message topic (like `ar_marker pose`) would not be bridged otherwise since there is not a ROS2 subscriber in in the C++ code.
+    An alternative to the `dynamic_bridge` would be to use the `parameter_bridge` to define the topic mappings between ROS and ROS2.
+We are using `--bridge_all_topics` argument to ensure the `dynamic_bridge` will force a connnection to be made, even for topics not used in the ROS2 C++ code.
+This allows a ROS2 terminal to view all of the ROS topics.
+For example, a mapped message topic (like `ar_marker pose`) would not be bridged otherwise since there is not a ROS2 subscriber in in the C++ code.

 ### Run the ROS2 nodes